jensaly/kuramoto/README.md

 - Simple Stochastic: A 2-oscillator stochastic simulation.
 This is comapred to an equivalent non-stochastic simulation (all parameters are identical, but D = 0) to show the effect of noise on the synchronization.

 - A synchronization map.
 This is created via a system of 4 oscillators.
 Two oscillators are designated as 'input' and two as 'output'.
 The coupling constant is fixed to a certain value.
 Then, while the natural frequency of the 'output' oscillators is kept constant, the 'input' oscillators have their natural frequencies varied in a given range in a quantized way, one combination of input frequencies at a time.
 The example then measures the synchronization of the output oscillators as a function of the input natural frequencies.
 This is called a synchronization map.

+## Python
+The library can be invoked in Python.
+For this, Julia must be installed and be part of your system path variable.

+Add StaticArrays, DifferentialEquations to your global Julia manifest